Yannick Carrasco

-Yannick Ferreira Carrasco (born 4 September 1993) is a Belgian professional footballer who plays as a winger and wing-back for La Liga club Atlético Madrid and the Belgium national team.
+Yannick Ferreira Carrasco (born 4 September 1993) is a Belgian professional footballer who plays for Saudi Pro League club Al-Shabab and the Belgium national team.
+A versatile player, Carrasco can be deployed as a left midfielder, left wing-back, left winger or left-back.

-He began his career with Monaco, where he scored 20 goals in 105 professional games, winning Ligue 2 in his first season and finishing runner-up in Ligue 1 in the second.
-In 2015, he joined La Liga side Atlético Madrid for a reported €20 million, scoring in the final as they were runners-up in the UEFA Champions League.
-After a two-year spell with Dalian Professional in the Chinese Super League, Carrasco returned to Atlético in early 2020 on a loan basis.
-In September 2020 it was announced that Carrasco would officially transfer to Atletico on a permanent basis and would sign a contract for four years.
+Carrasco began his career with Monaco, where he scored 20 goals in 105 professional games, winning Ligue 2 in his first season and finishing runner-up in Ligue 1 in the second.
+In 2015, he joined La Liga side Atlético Madrid for a reported €20 million, scoring the equaliser as Atlético lost the 2016 UEFA Champions League final.
+After a two-year spell with Dalian Professional in the Chinese Super League, Carrasco returned to Atlético in 2020, winning a La Liga title, before departing again for Al-Shabab in 2023.

 Carrasco made his international debut for Belgium in April 2015.
-He played at the UEFA European Championship in 2016 and 2020, and was part of their squad that came third at the 2018 FIFA World Cup.
+He played at the UEFA European Championship in 2016, 2020 and 2024, and was part of their squad that came third at the 2018 FIFA World Cup.

-Personal life
+Early and personal life

-Carrasco was born in Vilvoorde to a Portuguese father and Spanish mother.
+Carrasco was born in Vilvoorde, Belgium, to a Portuguese father and a Spanish mother.
 His father left the family when Yannick was still a child, leaving his mother, Carmen, to raise him and his brother Mylan.
 He has two younger half-siblings, Hugo and Celia.
 While initially known as "Ferreira Carrasco" at the time of his professional debut, he later chose to drop the paternal part of his Spanish-style double surname.
 Both his maternal grandparents are from the region of Andalusia; his maternal grandmother being from Seville, while his maternal grandfather being from Córdoba.

 In 2017, Carrasco married former Miss Belgium Noémie Happart.